vmtk/vmtk-old-website/index.md

 ## News

+### June 16, 2012: new [tutorial](/Tutorials/CenterlinesGmsh/) by Emilie Marchandise (thanks Emilie!) on meshing using vmtk and [Gmsh](http://www.geuz.org/gmsh/), featuring the generation all-hex meshes!

+### June 10, 2012: binaries for **all platforms** including Ubuntu packages (thanks to Johannes Ring, Simula, Oslo, Norway for maintaining the Debian vmtk packages) are now available for vmtk 1.0.1

 ### May 7, 2012: Windows binaries for vmtk 1.0.0 available

 Windows binaries for Windows 7, 32 and 64bit, and Windows XP are available, [get them here](http://sourceforge.net/projects/vmtk/files/vmtk/1.0/).